The Value of School Involvement

 “My first year was rough, I felt like there was something missing… so when second year started, I decided to do something about it and get involved.”

 I believe that Ryan’s story is relatable as plenty of students including myself finish their first year of school feeling like there is something more to be desired out of the student experience.
-That is the reason participating in on campus clubs and events is so important, not only because it helps you
+That is the reason participating in on-campus clubs and events are so important, not only because it helps you

 make connections to other likeminded students, but it also gives you the opportunity to develop your soft skills like self-confidence and communication.
 Most importantly it gives you the chance to develop your leadership skills.
 When you try something for the first time, chances are you aren’t going to be very good at what you are doing.
 That’s why student-run clubs are such a unique experience because you have older, more experienced students beside you who are willing to share their experience with you to help you grow.
 As your knowledge and skillset grow and those students begin to graduate and move on from the club, you then have the opportunity to share that experience and help other students learn and grow.